zig-gamedev/zig-gamedev/README.md

 This repository contains a collection of [sample applications](#cross-platfrom-sample-applications-native-webgpu) and **cross-platform, composable libraries** written in **[Zig programming language](https://ziglang.org/)**.
 Currently it provides solutions for: cross-platform graphics, multi-threaded physics, SIMD math, procedural content generation, profiling and more.

-The goal of the project is to build a toolbox of libraries for game developers.
-A lot of effort is put to make those libraries robust, consistent and performant.
+The goal of the project is to build a **toolbox of libraries** for game developers.
+A lot of effort is put to make those libraries **robust, consistent and performant**.
 Developer is free to use them all or only some of them.
-Project is being developed by contributors and by one full-time developer.
+Project is being developed by contributors and by **one full-time developer**.

 Project is under active development, see [Roadmap](https://github.com/michal-z/zig-gamedev/wiki/Roadmap) and [Progress Reports](https://github.com/michal-z/zig-gamedev/wiki/Progress-Reports) for the details.